HarshtheGeek/Node_JS/README.md

 # Wrapper Module in Node.js
 In Node.js, a **wrapper module** is a mechanism by which the runtime wraps user-defined JavaScript code into a function before executing it.
 This ensures encapsulation and provides access to essential module-related variables.

+Real life example -
+When you go to a movie theater, every movie has its own screen and room.
+You can't see or hear the movie playing in another room — it's all separated.

+Node.js does the same thing for each file (called a module) — it puts your code into its own "room" (scope), so that variables or functions you write don’t mix with others.

+To do that, Node wraps your code inside a function before running it.
+This is called a wrapper.

 ## **How It Works**

 When a module is loaded, Node.js wraps the code in the following function: